hbc/NGS_Data_Analysis_Summer2016/sessionIII/lessons/06_automating_workflow.md

 ### R on Orchestra:

+R is available on Orchestra, and you can do all of the things we did on our laptops on the cluster instead.
+Let's try this out:

+	$ module avail stats/R

+	$ module load stats/R/3.2.5

+	$ R

+As you can see, various versions of R are available on Orchestra, but there is no RStudio-like GUI.
+You can quit R and get back to the `$` command prompt by typing `q()`, no need to save the workspace image.

-You can use any of the above ways to run an Rscript on Orchestra, but you can also submit it as a job to the LSF queue as follows:
+You can use any of the above ways to run an Rscript on Orchestra.
+But, you will need a different shebang line:

+	#!/usr/bin/env Rscript

+And, you can also submit it as a job to the LSF queue as follows:

 	$ bsub -q short -W 12:00 -R "rusage[mem=16000]" "Rscript mean.R"
 	# note the high memory usage above